 The launch of the second-generation Mercedes G-Class has been a huge success – particularly in G63 AMG guise.
-Whilst some were nervous of Mercedes spoiling an icon, in our eyes the styling tweaks were perfect – both respecting the old design whilst bringing it up-to-date.
+Whilst some were nervous about Mercedes spoiling an icon, in our eyes the styling tweaks were perfect – both respecting the old design whilst bringing it up-to-date.
 The result?
 The legendary G Wagon is the most desirable SUV on the market.

 For newcomers wondering what the fuss is about, the G Wagon blends the off-road durability and rugged looks of the Land Rover Defender with the luxury of the S-Class, complete with a handcrafted leather interior, giant 12.3 inch widescreen display, and the likes of a 360° reversing camera and high-end Burmester stereo available.

-However, when you’re at the level the G63 is priced at – around £150,000 – then a certain number of buyers will wish for more individuality.
+However, when you’re at the level the G63 AMG is priced at – around £150,000 – then a certain number of buyers will wish for more individuality.

 Brabus is a German tuner first established in the 1970s.
-Being primarily performance focused with a number of top speed world records under their belt, the company has grown to create fully customised versions of Mercedes models and today is the biggest tuner of Mercedes vehicles with a reach spanning 100 countries.
+Being primarily performance-focused with a number of top speed world records under their belt, the company has grown to create fully customised versions of Mercedes models and today is the biggest tuner of Mercedes vehicles with a reach spanning 100 countries.